lukexor/tetanes/README.md

 - What you were doing when the error happened
 - A description of the error and what happeneed
 - Any console output
-- Any related error or debug logs (not yet available)
+- Any related errors or logs

 When using the browser version (not yet available), also include:
 - Web browser and version (e.g. Chrome 77.0.3865)